Here are some of the biggest changes in the event and hospitality industry to watch out for when planning your next event:

 Here are some of the changes to be mindful of when planning your next event.

-Be aware of staff shortages
+Be aware of staff shortages in the event and hospitality industry

 As an event planner, one of the biggest challenges I’ve seen is the lack of staffing in the industry.
 Many businesses are being hit with a sudden post-pandemic influx of business – which is great news!
 But there are fewer experienced, skilled staff members at many venues and companies to handle this influx – not-so-great news.
 By being able to pull staff from other areas and train/cross-train individuals, a new pool of event personnel can be created, but this takes time as well as experienced trainers to make that happen.